norgard7/stock-finder/README.md

 # web-dev-project1
 This is my first test run.
+WIll this work?